noddde

 Extending with Custom Query Methods

-The base interface provides only save and load.
+The base interface provides save, load, and delete.
 For advanced filtering, extend it:

 interface BankAccountViewStore extends ViewStore<BankAccountView> {